-No, both the voice recording itself and the transcripts will be deleted.
+No, both the voice recording itself and the transcripts are deleted.

-Swisscom takes the responsible and legally compliant use of your personal data very seriously.
-Swisscom takes appropriate technical and organisational measures against unauthorised processing of the voice recordings.
-In particular, voice recordings are always encrypted and saved without any direct reference to you, such as your name or account number.
-The saved voice recordings will only be processed in relation to the relevant individual in order to comply with your rights as a data subject and only by a small number of persons entrusted with this task.
-This may be done in order to provide you with information regarding the voice recordings of you that exist or to delete these at your request.
+Swisscom takes the responsible and legally compliant handling of personal data very seriously.
+Swisscom takes appropriate technical and organisational measures to prevent unauthorised processing of voice recordings.
+Voice recordings are always stored in encrypted form and without any direct information about you (i.e. without your name, customer number, etc.).
+Only a limited number of individuals have access to the voice recordings.
+The stored voice recordings are only processed with reference to your person to fulfil your rights as a data subject; only a small number of persons entrusted with this task can perform this action.
+This may involve providing you with information about your existing voice recordings or deleting them at your request.

-All persons capable of accessing the voice recordings are under a duty of confidentiality and are obligated to comply with appropriate security measures.
+All individuals who have access to the voice recordings are obliged to maintain confidentiality and to comply with appropriate security measures.